-- Federal Direct PLUS Loans (Parent Loans) - Federal Direct Stafford Loans (Subsidized and Unsubsidized) - Federal Direct Grad Plus Loans (graduate students only)
+- Federal Direct Stafford Loans (Subsidized and Unsubsidized) - Federal Direct Grad Plus Loans (graduate students only) - Federal Direct PLUS Loans (Parent Loans)

 Woodbury University participates in the William D. Ford Federal Direct Loan programs.
 As with all federal student aid, you apply for Direct Loans by filling out the Free Application for Federal Student Aid (FAFSA).
-Most students use FAFSA on the web to complete their applications.
+Most students use FAFSA's website to complete their applications.
 The information on your FAFSA is transmitted to the schools that you list on the application, and those schools use the information to assess your financial need for student aid.
-Your Financial Aid Letter of Offer will tell you how much you may borrow and the types of loans you are eligible to receive.
-Your financial aid package may identify eligibility for the William D. Ford Federal Direct Education Loan Programs (FDELP).
+Your Financial Aid Award Letter will tell you how much you may borrow and the types of loans you are eligible to receive.
+Your financial aid package may identify eligibility for the William D. Ford Federal Direct Education Loan Programs (Direct Loan ).
 These loan programs are made available by the U.S. Department of Education.
-Direct Loans are low-interest loans for students and parents to help pay for the cost of a student's education after high school.
+Direct Loans are low-interest loans for students and parents to help pay for the cost of a student's education.
 The lender is the U.S. Department of Education ("the Department") rather than a bank or other financial institution.